eficode-academy/istio-katas/01-basic-traffic-routing.md

   name: myservice-route
 spec:
   hosts:
-  - myservice               # Apply these rules for trafic to this host
+  - myservice               # Apply these rules for traffic to this host
   gateways:
   - mesh
   http: